SiveeChawla/RD_4_Institutions/Chapter4/Input/InputImages.md

-This folder consists of one dataset of images used in chapter 4.
+This folder consists of example of images used in the model.